rust-hosted-langs/book/booksrc/chapter-interp-dicts.md

 Here, we'll also introduce the single diversion from Crafting Interpreters' implementation in that we'll cache the hash value and use it as part of a tombstone indicator.
-This adds an extra 64 bits storage requirement per item but we will also take the stance that if two keys have the same hash value then the keys are equal.
+This adds an extra word per entry but we will also take the stance that if two keys have the same hash value then the keys are equal.
 This simplifies our implementation as we won't need to implement object equality comparisons just yet.